IMAGINARY/future-mobility/src/js/cars/ARCHITECTURE.md

 The **Car** class represents a single car.
 It calculates its movement and modifies a PIXI.Sprite.

+The **CarDriver** class simulates the car's driver.
+It makes decisions based on randomness to give the car "personality". e.g. delays when coming out of a red light, deciding whether to turn, keeping distance to the car in front, etc.

 The CarOverlay and Cars track in which tile a car is.
 The car moves through a tile by following a path, which can be defined by **PathStraight** or **PathArc**.
 These classes receive the distance moved each frame and convert it to tile-relative coordinates.
 Cars are like trains and Paths define